celeroll/Home-Assistant/Proxmox.md

 writeable = yes
 browseable = yes
 valid user = homeuser
-force user = homeuser
 ```
+14. After every change of `smb.conf` file, we need to restart samba service with `systemctl restart smbd.service`

-14. We create new samba user and linux user **with same password**.
+15. We create new samba user and linux user **with same password**.
 ```
 smbpasswd -a homeuser
 groupadd -g 1000 homegroup &&